 Logan Yarbrough | Farmer Veteran

-His first step towards farming was initiating a veteran farm program in Denver, CO.
-Logan then moved to New York where he attended classes in the sustainable agriculture program at Tompkins County Community College.
-While in college, Logan connected with us at the Cornell Small Farms Program and learned about the Farmer Veteran Coalition
+His agricultural journey began with beginning veteran farmer program in Denver, CO.
+Later, he moved to New York and enrolled in the sustainable agriculture program at Tompkins Cortland Community College.
+While in school, he connected with the Cornell Small Farms Program and learned about the Farmer Veteran Coalition.

-Logan now owns and operates Blue Spade Farm, a 40-acre meat goat farm in Brooktondale, NY.
-He chose to farm goats because it is what best suited his land.
-He has grown to love much about farming, but one of the aspects he appreciates most is the regimented time.
-He also enjoys working with animals and getting to be outside.
-In 2017, Logan certified Blue Spade Farm with the “Homegrown by Heroes” label which is the official branding program of farmer veterans in America.
+Today, Logan owns and operates Blue Spade Farm, a 40-acre meat goat farm in Brooktondale, NY.
+He chose goats because they were the best fit for his land, and over time, he developed a deep appreciation for the work.
+He values the structured nature of farming, enjoys working with animals, and finds fulfillment in spending time outdoors.
+In 2017, he certified Blue Spade Farm with the “Homegrown by Heroes” label, the official branding program for farmer veterans in America.

-In a video tour of his farm by the Farmer Veteran Coalition, Logan shares that farming has taught him a few things.
-“I like goats a lot more than I thought I would, it costs a lot more than I thought it would, and it takes some help,” he says.
-Logan suggests to other veteran farmers to find a mentor and educate themselves in agriculture before starting a business.
+In a video tour of his farm by the Farmer Veteran Coalition, Logan reflected on his experience, saying, “I like goats a lot more than I thought I would, it costs a lot more than I thought it would, and it takes some help.”
+His advice to other veterans entering agriculture is to seek out mentors and build their knowledge before launching a farm business.

 Posted in